There is something about the fresh smell of a flowering lemon tree. Lush, dark green, oval leaves shining in the sunlight.

 Lemon Tree Fertilizing:

-Be sure to provide your lemon tree with good fertilizer we like staying organic.
+Be sure to feed your tree with a good lemon tree fertilizer or citrus fertilizer we like staying organic.
 After your seedling has grown its first set of true leaves, give it a top dressing of vermicompost or another completely organic soil amendment.

 Lightly disturb the surface of the soil around it gently with a fork at watering time.
 Sprinkle a layer of organic compost around the plant and work it into the soil lightly.